Blog

 7. Olga Rody

-UX portfolio site with large text saying, “Olga Rody UI/UX Designer Based in Indiana, US.”
+A UX portfolio site with large text stating “Olga Rody UI/UX Designer Based in Indiana, US.”

 Source: Olga Rody

-Clicking into one of her projects, Olga clearly defines her role upfront.
-As visitors scroll, she introduces a variety of design deliverables such as journey maps, wireframes, and prototypes, painting a comprehensive picture of the design process.
+At the top of each case study, Olga defines her role up front.
+As visitors scroll, she introduces various design deliverables such as journey maps, wireframes, and prototypes, painting a comprehensive picture of her process.

-Her portfolio isn’t just a collection of pretty pictures, however.
-She includes measurable outcomes, such as usability testing results and survey answers, to showcase her impact as a designer.
-This focus on results paired with her visually pleasing design aesthetic encapsulates her dedication to the UX design craft.
+Her portfolio isn’t just a gallery of pictures.
+She also includes measurable outcomes, such as usability testing results and survey answers, to showcase her impact as a designer.
+This social proof might be just what convinces viewers to get in touch.

 8. Ryan C. Robinson